Solar Cookers allow Cooking with Sunlight

 The advantage of solar cookers is that they can cook large quantities of food slowly and evenly.
 Millions of people can’t find enough wood to cook, using solar cookers is a good idea.

 So how do solar cookers work.
-Solar cookers work because sunlight carries lots of power.
+Whatever their shape, solar cookers work because sunlight carries lots of power.
 When sunlight hits a surface with an area of 1 square meter, there is about 1,000 watts of solar energy available from the sun on that surface.

 Sunlight is concentrated in the cooking area that gets hot enough to cook food by using mirrors or any reflective surface.
 The more sunlight that is captured or reflected, the more power that can be generated.